EricaXia/songs-app/README.md

 -------------
 ## Try the App
+You can visit https://bb100-app.herokuapp.com/ for a deployed version of the app

+To run with the latest song data on local machine, download all files.
+Then,
-- Install new environemnt with requirements.txt
+- Install Python packages in requirements.txt
-- Run app_eda_live.py file
+- Run `python app_eda_live.py`

 ---